Clifmak/Clifmak.github.io/_posts/2018-05-07-Design-Manifesto.md

 ### Introduction

 Designing a product is both an art and a science.
 It is subject to various morals, rules and regulations.
-My class Human Computer Interaction has revealed to me various principles that are key to designing a successful product.
+My class Human Computer Interaction has revealed various principles that are key to designing a successful product.
 The following are lessons that I have learned while developing a personal project proposal and working on a group project - from ideation to prototyping.